LWM2M

 Resetting the state machine

 When the firmware operation is being executed, the LWM2M agent first of all tries to reset the firmware state machine to the original state to avoid any leftover downloaded firmware that has not been installed or failures of the previous firmware update attempts on the device.
-Cumulocity IoT LWM2M agent supports the following mechanisms of resetting the firmware update state machine:
+Cumulocity LWM2M agent supports the following mechanisms of resetting the firmware update state machine:

 • If only PUSH delivery method is supported by the device, the state machine is reset by writing a byte array of a single element (value is 0) to the package resource: write /5/0/0 \0